FbN/yado-js/README.md

 ## functions

 When the statement is a function will be executed taking the scope as argument.
-The function can return two type: Array or Obejct.
+The function can return two types: Array or Object.

 ### scope => []

-Function return an array of additional statements that will be interepreted before continue.
+Function that returns an array of additional statements that will be interpreted before continue.

 ```js
 // see up for ArrayDo init